ijardillier/netclient-elastic/Readme.md

         return services;
     }

 This "self" check is just here to say that if the endpoint responds (the application is alive).
+You can also manage Unhealthy and Degraded mode if needed.

 The third step is to map endpoints for health checks: